TABLE OF CONTENTS:

 Online orientation is MANDATORY for all first-time college students and those students transferring with less than 12 hours of college credit.

-Go to www.kilgore.edu/orientation and follow the directions.
-If you don’t have computer access, you may go to the library, or The Zone computer lab to use a computer.
-In order to complete the New Student Orientation, you must have already received your Kilgore College Student ID number.
+To complete New Student Orientation, you must have already received your Kilgore College Student ID number.
 If you have questions, please call (903) 988-7491.

 Bookstore Hours & Locations:

 7:30 a.m. – Noon (Friday)

 Attention Parents: If you wish to purchase textbooks for students with your credit card, you may use our website.
 If you have questions, call (903) 983-8278.

 No waiting in line to pick up your textbooks.
 If your account in AccessKC shows a credit, then you may use your Financial Aid to purchase textbooks online.

 BOOKSTORE RETURN POLICY: The ORIGINAL RECEIPT is required for all returns and/or exchanges.
 All refunds will be issued in the form of original payment.
 Items purchased by check cannot be refunded until 5 business days after the purchase.
 Credit or debit card refunds must be issued to the same card.

 FOR TEXTBOOKS: Textbooks purchased (for spring or fall semester classes) may be returned for a full refund through the 5th class day of each semester if they are in the same condition they were originally sold.
 All sales are final after the 5th class day.
 All refunds will be issued back to the original payment method.